pydata/pydata-google-auth/docs/source/contributing.rst

 Test-driven development/code writing
 ------------------------------------

-*pandas-gbq* is serious about testing and strongly encourages contributors to embrace `test-driven development (TDD) <http://en.wikipedia.org/wiki/Test-driven_development>`_.
+*pydata-google-auth* is serious about testing and strongly encourages contributors to embrace `test-driven development (TDD) <http://en.wikipedia.org/wiki/Test-driven_development>`_.
 This development process "relies on the repetition of a very short development cycle: first the developer writes an (initially failing) automated test case that defines a desired